 Ancient Egyptian homes were built of mudbrick, with palm logs used to support their roofs and ceilings.
 Mudbrick, also known as adobe, is a cheap and practical material.
 It was easy to build with and the materials were free and readily available.

-See also Facts about austin?
+See also Facts about analytical chemistry?

 Most Egyptian homes had a roofed-in central room and smaller rooms attached.
 The central room was the most used room in the house and the kitchen was usually nearby.
 The house of a nobleman had some extra rooms but the presence of a central room was still almost always present.
 This central room was used for a variety of purposes, such as eating, socializing, and even sleeping.
 The central room was also where the family’s gods were kept.